adobe/xdm/components/README.md

 **Field-Groups** - Defines a set of **standard** root level fields intended for schemas that are based on certain class.
 A field-group can be configured for a single class or many depending on whats in its "meta:intendedToExtend" attribute.
 Users creating a schema will reference 1 or more Field-Groups depending on the fields they want to bring in.

 **Datatypes** - Generic grouping of fields around a given object type (address, device, etc.).
-Unlike a mix-in these are not tied to a given class and can be referenced by any field that is defined as an object which contains the fields of the datatype.
+Unlike a field-group, these are not tied to a given class and can be referenced by any field that is defined as an object which contains the fields of the datatype.